chrisant996/clink/docs/clink.md

 #### Filtering Match Completions

-A match generator or `luafunc:` key binding can use <a href="#clink.onfiltermatches">clink.onfiltermatches()</a> to register a function that will be called after matches are generated but before they are displayed or inserted.
+A match generator or <a href="#luakeybindings">luafunc: key binding</a> can use <a href="#clink.onfiltermatches">clink.onfiltermatches()</a> to register a function that will be called after matches are generated but before they are displayed or inserted.

 The function receives a table argument containing the matches to be displayed, a string argument indicating the completion type, and a boolean argument indicating whether filename completion is desired.
 The table argument has a `match` string field and a `type` string field; these are the same as in <a href="builder:addmatch">builder:addmatch()</a>.